 TIME TO THINK DEEPLY ABOUT MATHS

-Students are given time to think deeply about the maths and really understand concepts at a relational level rather than as a set of rules and procedures.
+Students are given time to think deeply about the Maths and really understand the concepts.
 This slower pace leads to greater progress because it ensures that students are secure in their understanding and teachers don't need to revisit topics once they've been covered in depth.

 BUILDS SELF-CONFIDENCE IN LEARNERS

 Though the whole class goes through the same content at the same pace there is still plenty of opportunity for differentiation.
-Those who grasp concepts quickly are challenged with rich and sophisticated problems within the topic where as those who are not sufficiently fluid are provided additional support to consolidate their understanding before moving on.
+Those who grasp concepts quickly are challenged with rich and sophisticated problems within the topic where as those who are not sufficiently confident yet, are provided with additional support to consolidate their understanding before moving on.

 HOW DOES A LESSON WORK?